argahsuknesib/scryer-graph/README.md

 ## Future Enhancements

-- **Reasoning**: Add inference rules for deriving new triples (e.g., transitivity).
+- Reasoning: Add inference rules for deriving new triples (e.g., transitivity).
-- **Advanced Query Language**: Implement a custom DSL or SPARQL subset for complex queries.
+- Advanced Query Language: Implement a custom DSL or SPARQL subset for complex queries.
-- **Performance**: Indexing and optimizations for larger datasets.
+- Performance: Indexing and optimizations for larger datasets.
-- **Web Interface**: REST API or web UI for non-Prolog users.

-## Contributing

-Contributions are welcome!
-Please submit issues or pull requests for bugs, features, or improvements.
-I appreciate feedback from the community.
+- WASM Compilation: Compile to WebAssembly for browser-based usage.
 ## License

 This project is open-source under the MIT License.
 See LICENSE for details.

-## Acknowledgments

-Built with Scryer Prolog.
-Inspired by RDF and graph database concepts.